Euler State Networks: Non-dissipative Reservoir Computing: Reservoir Computing and Echo State Networks

 where $\alpha \in (0,1]$ is the leaking rate, $\Wh \in \R^{N \times N}$ is the recurrent reservoir weight matrix, $\Wx \in \R^{N \times X}$ is the input weight matrix, and $\mathbf{b} \in \R^N$ is a vector of bias weights.
 As an initial condition, the reservoir state is typically started at the origin, i.e., the null vector: $\h(0) = \mathbf{0}$.

-Interestingly, all the weight values that parametrize the behavior of the reservoir, i.e., the values in $\Wh$, $\Wx$ and $\mathbf{b}$ can be left untrained provided that the state dynamics satisfy a global asymptotic stability property called the Echo State Property (ESP) \cite{Yildiz2012, Jaeger2001}.
+Interestingly, all the weight values that parametrize the behavior of the reservoir, i.e., the values in $\Wh$, $\Wx$ and $\mathbf{b}$ can be left untrained provided that the state dynamics satisfy a global asymptotic stability property called the Echo State Property (ESP) \cite{Jaeger2001, Yildiz2012}.
 Essentially, the ESP states that when driven by a long input time-series, reservoir dynamics tend to synchronize \cite{verzelli2021learn} irrespectively of initial conditions, whose influence on the state progressively fade away.
 Tailoring the reservoir initialization to the properties of the input signal and task still represents a challenging theoretical research question \cite{ceni2020echo, Manjunath2013}.
 However, in RC practice, it is common to follow a simple initialization process linked to a necessary condition for the ESP \cite{Lukosevicius2009, Jaeger2001, lukovsevivcius2012practical}.
 The recurrent reservoir weight matrix $\Wh$ is initialized randomly, e.g., from a uniform distribution over $[-1, 1]$, and then re-scaled to limit its spectral radius $\rho(\Wh)$ to a value smaller than $1$.
 Notice that this would require computing the eigenvalues of potentially large matrices, and thereby might result in a computationally demanding process.
-A more convenient procedure, in this case, can be obtained by using the circular law from random matrix theory, as illustrated in \cite{gallicchio2019fastsr}.
+A more convenient procedure, in this case, can be obtained by using the circular law from random matrix theory, for instance generating random weights from a uniform distribution whose parameters depend on the desired value of the spectral radius, as illustrated in \cite{gallicchio2019fastsr}.
 The weight values in $\Wx$ and $\mathbf{b}$ are randomly drawn from a uniform distribution over $[-\omega_{x}, \omega_{x}]$ and $[-\omega_{b}, \omega_{b}]$, respectively.
 The values of $\alpha$, $\rho(\Wh)$, $\omega_{x}$ and $\omega_{b}$ are treated as hyper-parameters.

 The trainable readout can be implemented in several forms.
-In this paper, we focus on classification tasks and use a dense output layer that is fed by the last state computed by the reservoir when run on an input time-series.\\
+In this paper, we focus on classification tasks and use a dense (linear) output layer that is fed by the last state computed by the reservoir when run on an input time-series.\\